MEPs and EU staff hid from Strasbourg gunman

 Danish and Swedish MEPs also spoke to national media as events unfolded.

-Denmark's Jens Rohde was with his wife and and two children "right next to the street where the shots fell and where the wounded are under blankets," he told Danish newspaper Berlingske.
+Denmark's Jens Rohde was with his wife and two children "right next to the street where the shots were fired and where the wounded are under blankets," he told Danish newspaper Berlingske.

 They were forced to stay put despite the cold weather "by police and anti-terrorist forces in heavy combat uniforms", he said.